QuarkChain/rate-limiting/README.md

 # Gas Cost
 The average gas cost is about 20000.
 May be higher if the contract is not called for a while.

+# Audit
+The code is not audited.
+USE AT YOUR OWN RISK!